Free Estate Planning Forms

 7. If you have a parent who is no longer able to manage his or her affairs due to dementia, Alzheimer’s Disease, or another type of health condition, consult an elder law attorney about petitioning for a conservatorship.

 8. If you are concerned your brother or sister may attempt to take property from the estate of either parent, talk with your parents about whether they have an estate plan.
 Discuss issues such as naming an executor of a will or trustee of a living trust and the importance of naming a trustworthy, competent executor or trustee.
+If your parents want to name you executor of their estate, estate planning software can be used to print estate planning documents at home.
+If they want to hire an estate planning lawyer, see finding an attorney.

 Resources to Help Your Parents